 Edit the configuration file according to your needs, see the User Guide of the specific EPTF_Core_Library_CNL113512/doc for configuration and module parameters.

+Some of the features of the Core Library are using constants defined during compilation.
+These constants can be defined with the EPTF_DEBUG switch which can be set in the CPPFLAGS section of the Makefile.
+If this macro is defined the application will run in debug mode otherwise not.

 References